 Mike Tyson’s boxing style is a blend of raw power, speed, and technique, allowing him to dismantle opponents with ease.
-In this guide, we’ll break down specific combinations inspired by Tyson’s approach, giving you the tools to incorporate them into your training.
+In this guide, we’ll break down specific Mike Tyson combinations from his fights and training.
+You can then take these and the tactics built in incorporate them into your training.
 You can work these combinations with me in this Virtual Padwork video in the Membership.

 1. Right Hand Lead Hook and Shovel Hook Combination